fizista/mpy_bme280_esp8266/README.md

 # README #

-This is a driver for the Bosch BME280 temperature/pressure/humidity sensor, for use with MicroPython on ESP8266 boards.
+This is a driver for the Bosch BME280 temperature/pressure/humidity sensor, for use with MicroPython on ESP8266 and ESP32 boards.
 It is also compatible with the BMP280 which provides the same interface but temperature + pressure only.

+You can use this library in asynchronous mode.

 ### About the BME280 ###